Tours of our school

 Thank you to all of the families who came to visit our school for the open days.
 It was lovely to share our ethos, values and practise with you all.

-The deadline for BANES Admissions for Reception 2019 has now closed.
+BANES Admissions for Reception 2019 has now closed.
 Late applications and changes of preference should hear shortly as to the space offered.
 Click the link below for more information:

 We do have spaces in our current Reception class.
 If you are interested please contact Emma on 01225 696444 or email email@example.com.
 We would love to show you around our amazing new school and for you to meet the children and staff.

 Welcome to Mulberry Park Educate Together Primary Academy.
 We opened in September 2018 with our first Reception class.
 Each year we will grow by one class until the school reaches capacity.

 I am proud to be part of Educate Together Academy Trust and have loved every minute of the past 4 years working for them.
 Having been the Early Years lead and Deputy Head at Redfield Educate Together Academy, I am delighted to be leading Mulberry Park on this exciting journey.
 I am looking forward to developing an outstanding model of education for the 21st century.

 We are an equality-based school where we live by the mottos ‘no child an outsider’ and ‘learn together to live together’.
 Our school celebrates diversity, individuality and respects each child's identity, respecting that of their family equally.
 This enables us to develop the whole child encouraging all children to excel.
 Our unique curriculum and core principles enable us to create a nurturing environment which develops the skills our children need to be global citizens for the increasingly diverse society that we live in.